 √ Think through implications/recommendations/next steps.

-We conduct UX Competitive Benchmark studies for clients in many industries including financial services, retail, travel, healthcare, and more.
+We conduct UX Competitive Intelligence studies for clients in many industries including financial services, retail, travel, healthcare, and more.
 The best way to see how our competitive reports can benefit you is to go straight to the source.
 Contact our report authors now.

 READ MORE: Survey Design Sins to Avoid, Planning a Better Usability Study, 5 Commonly Used Methods in User Research, Best Practices for Competitive Benchmarking, Incorporating a UX Strategy Into Your Business, Choosing the Right Survey Tool for Quantitative UX Research